 “That’s the easy part,” I reply.
-“But not getting caught will be the difficult part, Deth.”
+“But not getting caught may be difficult, Deth.”

 Indeed getting in is easy.
 We wait outside for a young family for us to blend in with, and it doesn’t take long for that to happen.
 A father with two toddler girls walks in through the main doors.
 I follow them as if I am one of the clan.
 They head to an elevator and up to the third floor.

 The lift stops and they step out, as the door closes I put my hand out to stop it and walk into the busy corridor.
 “Just my luck,” I whisper.
-“No one’ll notice me now.
-I’ll go to the nearest washroom and wait for the place to be shut down.
+“No one will notice me now.
+I’ll go to the nearest washroom and wait for the place to be shut down.”

 “I can’t believe after so many years of planning this is actually happening.
 The world will be a much better place without the constant.”

 “Keep dreaming,” Liv says.
 “Your family won’t be happier, not by a long shot.”